KavehZaf/NTNU_Presentations/NTNU_TeamBatterySeminar/PresentationText.md

 DER here means renewable generations, energy storage and Flexible demand.

 Thus, Grid companies must be able to analyse the impact of DERs into the future power systems.
-In this case, power flow solvers are very essentials, because in the clasification we made before, electric grid is the heart of a power systems.
+In this case, power flow solvers are very essentials, which means the detailed analysis of electricity flow in the network has to be done. which means how the the power flow affects the voltage, congestion, energy loss, and life time of componenets

+because electric grid is the heart of a power systems.
+Optimal power flow solvers does this.
 Therefore integratgion of DERs calls for much more sophisticated solvers for OPF.